-The following individuals were appointed by Governor Rick Snyder to the Michigan Autism Council.
+The following individuals were appointed by the Governor to the Michigan Autism Council.

 Colleen Allen, of Detroit, will represent non-profit organizations serving those with ASD for a four-year term, ending September 30, 2020.
 Colleen Allen is the President and Chief Executive Officer of the Autism Alliance of Michigan.
 She was the founder and previous Director of Henry Ford Health System's Center for Autism and Developmental Disabilities.
 She is a certified Speech and Language Pathologist with over 20 years of experience providing evaluation, diagnostic, and intervention services to children with developmental communication disorders, including Autism Spectrum Disorder.
 She has a Ph.D. in Speech-Language Pathology from Wayne State University, a Master of Science from Boston University and a bachelor's degree from the University of Michigan.

 Martin S. Baum, of Detroit, will represent the Autism Spectrum Disorder community (individuals and family members) for a four-year term ending September 30, 2024.
 Mr. Baum has two family members with Autism Spectrum Disorder.
 He represents parents navigating and negotiating with school districts who are underfunded and understaffed with special education teachers, and he supports personnel to implement an Individual Education Plan and a Plan of Service.
 He strives to work with school districts to affirmatively embrace Free Appropriate Public Education in a meaningful way.
 Mr. Baum received a bachelor’s degree in economics and a law degree from the University of Michigan.